ibm-cloud-docs/vpc/file_storage_vpc_troubleshoot.md

 When you create or manage File Storage for VPC, you might encounter issues.
 Often, you can recover by following a few steps.
 Issues, symptoms, likely causes, and resolutions are described in the following sections.
 {: shortdesc}

+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
+Contact your IBM Sales representative if you are interested in getting access.
+{: preview}

 ## CBR error when performing file share operations
 {: #fs-troubleshoot-1}